 Water Crossings

 Water crossings can be both enjoyable and dangerous for small breeds.
-While they may be adept at swimming, small breeds can tire more quickly due to their smaller muscle mass, making it crucial to caution around water bodies.
+While they may be adept at swimming, small breeds can tire more quickly due to their smaller muscle mass, making it crucial to exercise caution around water bodies.
 Assess the depth and current before allowing your small breed to cross any streams or rivers.
 If the water is too deep or the current is too strong, carrying them or using a dog-specific flotation device can ensure their safety.
 Additionally, drying them thoroughly after water crossings can help prevent any discomfort or potential health issues.

 Energy and Stamina